Jesse Binga: The Depression

 In 1929 the US stock market collapsed and the Great Depression began.
-Despite the recession Binga completed the construction of a luxurious $325,000 five storey office block complete with a roof-top ballroom, known as the Binga Arcade.
+Despite the recession Binga completed the construction of a luxurious $325,000 five story office block complete with a rooftop ballroom, known as the Binga Arcade.
 He had hoped that this investment would revitalize the area of 35th and State streets.
 However, this wasn't to be and it has been described as being built in the wrong place at the wrong time for financial success, relying too heavily on revenue from rental income.
 Binga was still outwardly full of confidence announcing his intention to start a new South Park National Bank, but his fortunes were about to change as he sought support to meet the bank's financial commitments.
 He was able to gain an offer of financial support, but State of Illinois officials required additional payments of $400,000 in cash.
 Binga then turned to the Chicago Clearing House Association to cover this amount as Binga State Bank was a member, but he was refused.
 Despite having solid assets, Binga was unable to liquidate these immediately as the banks assets were too heavily invested in mortgage loans to black churches and fraternal societies, many of which could not meet their payments after their members lost their jobs.
 Binga refused to seize the properties of these community institutions and in June 1930 the Auditor General of the State of Illinois closed the bank down.
 Binga lost his personal fortune as well as that of many depositors.

 Prison

 As soon as the bank was closed down, Binga's activities were investigated, leading to criminal charges.
 He was indicted in March 1931 for embezzlement.
 The prosecution argued that Binga took out inadequately secured loans to speculate in real estate, but his first trial in 1932 ended in a hung jury.
 He was then charged with depositing money that was intended for investment in a new bank, into his personal account and when he was tried a second time in 1933, he was found guilty.
-He was sentenced to ten years in prison and this caused resentment within his community who felt that racism was part of the Bank's failure.
-Clarence Darrow was Binga's attorney and although virtually retired, attempted to persuade a parole board hearing for his early release.
+He was sentenced to ten years in prison and this caused resentment within his community who felt that racism was part of the bank's failure.
+Clarence Darrow, Binga's attorney, although virtually retired, attempted to persuade a parole board hearing for his early release.
 He didn't succeed and it was nearly two years later that Binga was paroled from Joliet Prison to the custody of a catholic priest Rev Joseph F Eckert in 1938.
 Protests and a 10,000 signature petition from the community who themselves had suffered losses in his dealings, were considered a contributory factor in his release.